PelionIoT/mbed-os-example-pelion-psoc64/README.md

         > **Note:** You need to pass an `Access Key` that you create in the Pelion portal.
 For information about access keys and how you can create one, please refer to our [documentation](https://www.pelion.com/docs/device-management/latest/user-account/application-access-keys.html).

         > **Note:** Make sure after you create the `Access key` in the portal, to keep it in a safe place cause you won't be able to retrieve it again.
 If you lose it, you need to create a new one.

         ![access-keys](./img/access-key.gif "Access Keys")

         Once the access key is created, pass it as a parameter:

-        _Within the top level project directory: mbed-os-example-pelion-armdevsummit_
+        _Within the top level project directory: mbed-os-pelion-example-psoc64_

         ```
         manifest-dev-tool init --force -a [access key from Device Management Portal]
         ```